Key stages covered

 Executive offices are not places where protests or unsanctioned grassroots movements are often welcome.

-There may be strong emotions tied up in these discussions, but it’s important to be seen as a change agent, not an activist.
+Strong emotions may be tied up in these discussions, but it’s important to be seen as a change agent, not an activist.
 It’s much easier for leadership to listen when everyone’s emotions are regulated.

 It’s also important to maintain a professional decorum when you are introducing accessibility compliance to leadership for the first time.
 Do not show up in your favorite tie-dye cat shirt.
 Meet them where they are.
 If your leadership wears suits and ties, do likewise.
 If they’re more casual, match their vibe.